 Find out how this data is used and how to opt out on the following link:

 We respect your right to privacy and keep all your health information confidential and secure.
 It is important that the NHS keeps accurate and up-to-date records about your health and treatment so that those treating you can give you the best possible advice and care.
 Information about your medical condition will only be passed on to specialists to assist in your treatment.

 We are often asked for information about patients from Insurance Companies or Solicitors.
 On no account will information be given without patients written consent and we may check that patients understand the level of access they have consented to.

 Staff employed within the practice only have access to personal information on a need to know basis.
-The Clinical Commissioning Group can access anonymised reports to assist in practice monitoring and planning for future local services.
+The Integrated Care Board (ICB) can access anonymised reports to assist in practice monitoring and planning for future local services.

 How to access your medical record

 You have a right to know what information we hold about you.

 All coded entries can be viewed through the Patient Access On-Line Service.
 Patients can also request a full copy of their medical record or access to full access to their medical record from April 2016 or their date of registration whichever is the latest.
 NHS Digital are considering providing automatic full access to electronic records.

 If you would like to see your full records please do not book an appointment with a Doctor.

 Use the contact form on-line, email (email@example.com) or write to the Practice Manager detailing what is required.
 A date will be agreed with you.
 This is known as a Subject Access Request, it is a good idea to state the dates of the records you wish to view when you apply, you don’t have to give a reason.